-Cuba profile - Timeline - BBC News
+Cuba profile

 1934 - The US abandons its right to intervene in Cuba's internal affairs, revises Cuba's sugar quota and changes tariffs to favour Cuba.

-1944 - Batista retires and is succeeded by the civilian Ramon Gray San Martin.
+1944 - Batista retires and is succeeded by the civilian Ramon Grau San Martin.

 1952 - Batista seizes power again and presides over an oppressive and corrupt regime.